-This is a guest post about wallet-to-wallet trading written by John Ryan.
+This is an article about wallet-to-wallet trading written by John Ryan.
 John Ryan has been a cryptocurrency writer for 4 years.
 His main focus is new tendencies and analysis in the cryptocurrency world.
 You can find John’s other articles at BitcoinBestBuy.

 If you are here reading this article, you are familiar with cryptocurrencies and have already tried buying and selling them.
 Most likely, you’ve been using some popular trading platform like Binance, KuCoin, Bittrex, Kraken or any other.
 There are hundreds of them on the net.
 Some of them look more user-friendly, others provide better services and a wider range of trading pairs.
 However, some users find them clumsy and too complicated.